-Most economies have undergone substantial structural changes that involved shifts of resources across the agriculture, manufacturing, and service sectors, and very large changes in the capital-output ratios of all three sectors.
-In the context of the development process, India stands out for three reasons.2 As can be seen from Figure 1, India's service sector has grown rapidly in the last 3 decades, constituting 55% of the gross domestic product (GDP) in 2010, with a share close to 53% in 2015.3 The large size of the service sector in India is comparable to the size of the service sector in developed economies where services often provide more than 60% of total output and an even larger share of employment.
-Since many components
+Most economies have undergone substantial structural changes with large shifts of resources within agriculture, manufacturing and services and with very large changes in the capitaloutput ratios in the three sectors.
+In the context of the developing process, India stands out for three reasons.2 As can be seen from Figure 1, India's service sector has grown rapidly in the last three decades, constituting 55% of GDP in 2010, with the 2015 share close to 53%.3 This large size of the service sector growth in India is comparable to the size of the service sector in developed economies where services often provide more than 60% of total output and an even larger share of employment.
+Since many components of services (such as financial services, business services, hotels and restaurants) are income related and increase only after a certain stage of development, it is the fact that India's service sector is very large relative to its level development that is puzzling.

-1This identification is not necessary as we just need two sectors whose output and employment shares in the total economy rise and fall, respectively, and whose capital-output ratios are not constant over relatively long time horizons
+1This identification is not necessary, as we just need two sectors whose output and employment shares in the total economy rise and fall, respectively, and whose capital-output ratios are not constant over relatively long time horizons.